ChristianUlbrich/tcq/packages/WSS/README.md

 | `newReactionRequest` | `respond` and/or `newReaction` or `deleteReaction` |
 | `trackTemperatureRequest` | `respond` or `trackTemperature` |

+The types ans shape of the server and client side listeners can be found in the `@tc39/tcq-shared` package under `Messages`.

 # Docker Container

 Build and start the container with: